SaurabhDebnath/GetMeACookie/README.md

 E.g .
 Suppose you set TimeOut of your Auth Token to 1 hour and kept the same TimeOut for your Auth Cookie, with-in this time frame you will be logged-in even if you close the browser. (given that your browser's "Keep local data only until you quit your browser" is not checked )

-You need not keep other Persistent Cookies in sync with the Auth-ticket, but only the Auth-Cookie.
+You need not keep all the other Persistent Cookies in sync with the Auth-ticket but only the Auth-Cookie.

 Non-Persistent Cookie get removed if the browser is closed or the Auth-ticket expires (Web.config -- time out).

-So if you close your browser even before Auth-ticket has expired you will lose the Cookie and have to log-in again or If your Auth-Ticket Expires even with the browser open, Cookie will be removed.
+So if you close your browser even before Auth-ticket has expired you will lose the Cookie and have to log-in again or If your Auth-Ticket Expires even when the browser is open, Cookie will be removed.

                                      ************************* Note *************************

 If you keep -- slidingExpiration="True", Auth-ticket's Time-Out gets extended with every server interaction and it will Extend the Auth-cookie's TimeOut as-well.
+Below is the code block which creates the Auth Tocken, encrypts it, attaches it to the Auth Cookie and then sets the Cookie Time-out.

 FormsAuthenticationTicket authTicket